BarbWire-1/curved-text/doco/how-to-widget.md

 If the capability you need requires zero or two+ values, add a new function to the element object.
 An example in `curved-text` is `redraw()`.

 Use private variables and functions within your code to keep the public interface of your widget as simple as possible, and to reduce the likelihood that calling code will be able to corrupt the state of your widget by messing with its internal magic.
 In `curved-text`, `textEl` is an example of a private variable (well, const) and `initialiseChars()` is an example of a private function.

+An example of the initialisation of a local variable copying an attribute from a non-visible child element in `curved-text` is `radius`.

 Installation
 -